alexandressh/origin/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Next Features:

+- Add animations/transitions, so ux can be improved
+- Refactor /assets/scss, some styles over there are too specific

 ## we stand on the shoulders of giants

 Folder structure kindly "provided" by: